Proud to be

 Whether you are using free or paid hosting, both come with free default templates or themes that you can use to start your blogging journey with.
-But if you want to change the look of your blog to something you preferred that likely not possible to be done with the free default themes, no worries, you can always purchase one.
+But if you want to change the look of your blog to something you preferred that is likely not possible to be done with the free default themes, no worries, you can always purchase one.
 They are several marketplaces that sell beautifully designed and coded themes at a reasonable price.
-One of my favourites is Envato Market.
+One of my favorites is Envato Market.

-Before you head on to purchase one, I need to remind you that purchasing theme means you will need to manage additional few more stuff related to your blog.
-But fret not, usually all themes come with clear instruction on how to install the theme to your blog and generally, the sellers provide good supports, IF, you choose the right one.
+Before you head on to purchase one, I need to remind you that purchasing a theme means you will need to manage additional few more stuff related to your blog.
+But fret not, usually all themes come with clear instruction on how to install the theme to your blog, and generally, the sellers provide good supports, IF, you choose the right one.
 Don’t be hurry to get one until you are really sure what do you want to achieve with your blog.

 When you browse the marketplaces, I am pretty sure you will be overwhelmed by the choices.
 The theme can either make your blog appearance looks better or break it.
 So, before you decide to purchase the theme you like, read the question and answer or comments section.
 See what most of the customers say regarding the themes and their reviews.
-The most important, check if the seller is responsive and keep the theme updated from time to time.
+Most important, check if the seller is responsive and keep the theme updated from time to time.

 ” You will not want to spend more time figuring out how to fix the broken theme than writing itself. “

 Don’t choose themes that are too complicated or rich features if you don’t think you will need it because some features will slow down your page loading speed.
-Although the aesthetic aspect and user experience when visitor browsing your blog is important, don’t forget that your writing as the content is also important.
+Although the aesthetic aspect and user experience when visitors browsing your blog is important, don’t forget that your writing as the content is also important.
 You will not want to spend more time figuring out how to fix the broken theme than writing itself.

 #5 To Use the Right Images